hubotio/hubot/docs/scripting.md

  - a Function with no additional properties that should be called to interrupt middleware execution and begin executing the chain of completion functions.
  - `done` should be called with no arguments

-Note that this API is protected by [automated tests](../test/middleware_test.coffee) to prevent breakage.
-Anything not covered by the tests is susceptible to change at any time.
+Note that this API is protected by automated tests (`test/middleware_test.coffee`) to prevent breakage.
+Anything not covered by the tests is susceptible to change.